pingcap/docs-cn/tidb-configuration-file.md

 - Default value: `0`
 - All the log files are retained by default.
 If you set it to `7`, seven log files are retained at maximum.

-#### `log-rotate`

-- Determines whether to create a new log file every day.
-- Default value: `true`
-- If you set the parameter to `true`, a new log file is created every day.
-If you set it to `false`, the log is output to a single log file.

 ## Security

 Configuration items related to security.